My backpack really is my office. But my computer? My computer is where most of the magic still happens.

 Bear: As a recent convert from Simplenote (Thanks @noah).
 I use this application a ton.
 It’s a great central place to store all of my little notes and thoughts.
 I absolutely adored Simple Note, but ultimately what drew me to Bear is the ability to use markup and style text a little more.
 Simple Note offered nada.

 Slack: We heavily rely on Slack for team communication across my businesses.
-Aside from a great place for all of us to keep in touch and update each other on what’s going on, we’ve got a number of nifty little integrations that let us know when customers book space, check in, sign up or cancel(among other things.)
+Aside from a great place for all of us to keep in touch and update each other on what’s going on, we’ve got a number of nifty little integrations that let us know when customers reserve space, check in, sign up or cancel(among other things.)
 No access to Slack makes me feel pretty unconnected to my team and our business, so it gets installed pretty quickly.

 Full Contact: I recently moved to Full Contact for my contacts.
 It syncs with my computer, iCloud, Google and etc. It does a great job automatically keeping contacts up to date through checking email signatures.
 They also have a really nifty tool that allows you to simply photograph business cards you receive and tag them.
 Then the information is magically transcribed and added to all of your devices.